 The fantastic fundraising by all involved has enabled us to support a further project this year.
 We are delighted to be able to support the great work of Re-Cycle, a fantastic charity working to support disadvantaged children and their famlies in Uganda.
 They provide reconditioned bicycles as well as bicycle maintenance training in areas where the main accessible transport is walking, completely transforming people's lives and the potential of their situations.

 Many thanks to PPP Bulletin for choosing to support The George Oliver Foundation.
 Well done to all and thank you for the fantastic fundraising!

 Mark's 2013/14 Fundraising Challenge - 12 bikes in 12 months...

 Since April 2013 Mark (George's Dad) has been tackling a new challenge for George's Foundation.
-He is riding from London to Brighton once every month but on a different bike each time.
-Bikes include a BMX and a recumbant, and still to come is a "Boris bike".
+He has been riding from London to Brighton every month but on a different bike each time.
+The bikes have included a BMX, a Brompton, a recumbant and a "Boris bike".
 The final ride to bring the total to 12 was a tandem ride with Emily.
-He'll be completing the challenge in March 2014 on a Penny Farthing (really!).
+The pictures below are of the 12 bikes and the 12 times Mark got to Brighton Pier!

 A massive thank you goes to everyone who rode with Mark and everyone who has supported him along the way.
 You can read all about the adventure and see more pictures in Mark's blog here

 You can also help us celebrate the end of the challenge on his "12 in 12" Just Giving page here.
 Thank you!